BikashHalderNew/Bgtplayer/README.md

 <a href="https://youtu.be/_nZT5lhcL8U)"><img src="https://img.shields.io/badge/Kaali%20Linux-black.svg?style=for-the-badge&logo=Youtube"></a>

 ## ⚠️ Deploy On Workflow :
-To deploy on workflow you need to import codes of that repository which u want to deploy on github workflow. for detailed process chcek Kaali-Linux tutorials given below of this repository.
+To deploy on workflow you need to import codes of that repository which u want to deploy on github workflow. for detailed process check Kaali-Linux tutorials given below of this repository.

 Necessary Variables To Host On Workflow given below :